foobearer/rxjs/README.md

-# RxjsBasics
+# Rxjs

+This project will serve as my reference of all RxJs operators.
+Each operator will have an example of what it does and how you could use it in your project.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
+This is generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

 ## Development server